fnproject/fdk-java/README.md

 the Fn tool, have a look at the [Function Configuration](docs/FunctionConfiguration.md) tutorial.

+### Handling HTTP requests

+If your function serves an HTTP trigger you may want to access HTTP details such as request or response headers or the HTTP status , checko ut [Accessing HTTP Information From Functions](docs/HTTPGatewayFunctions.md).

 ### Input and output bindings

 You have the option of taking more control of how serialization and